symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 Dialog Helper
 =============

 The Dialog Helper provides functions to ask the user for more information.

-The DialogHelper is included in the default helper set, which you can get by calling :method:`Symfony\\Component\\Console\\Command\\Command::getHelperSet`::
+It is included in the default helper set, which you can get by calling :method:`Symfony\\Component\\Console\\Command\\Command::getHelperSet`::

     $dialog = $this->getHelperSet()->get('dialog');